beginning of content

 Your kidneys sit on either side of your backbone (spine), between your ribcage and your hips.

-Kidney pain is usually felt in your back, under the ribs, to either side of your spine.
-It can spread to other areas, like your:
+Kidney pain is usually felt in your back or side, under the ribs.
+It can spread to your groin, including the scrotum in males.

 It's more common to have kidney pain on just one side of the body.